zhousheng97/EgoTextVQA/README.md

 ---

 ## 🔥 Update
-- `2025.xx.xx` We are very proud to launch ✨**EgoTextVQA**✨, a novel and rigorously constructed benchmark for egocentric QA assistance involving scene text!
+- `2025.02.12` We are very proud to release ✨**EgoTextVQA**✨, a novel and rigorously constructed benchmark for egocentric QA assistance involving scene text!

 ## 🔍 EgoTextVQA
 EgoTextVQA is a novel and rigorously constructed benchmark for egocentric QA assistance involving scene text.
 EgoTextVQA contains 1.5K ego-view videos and 7K scene-text aware questions that **reflect real-user needs in outdoor driving and indoor house-keeping activities**.
 The questions are designed to elicit identification and reasoning on scene text in an egocentric and dynamic environment.
 It consists of two parts: 1) **EgoTextVQA-Indoor** focuses on the outdoor scenarios, with 694 videos and 4,848 QA pairs that may arise when driving; 2) **EgoTextVQA-Outdoor** emphasizes indoor scenarios, with 813 videos and 2,216 QA pairs that users may encounter in house-keeping activities.
 There are several unique features of EgoTextVQA.